jorenheit/mugen/readme.md

 The first signal will appear as the least significant bit in the resulting control signal configurations.

 ### Opcodes
-Assigns numerical values to each instruction.
+Defines the available opcodes and assigns their numerical values (in hex).

 ```
 [opcodes] {